prusacivan/Software-Development/README.md

 summer break), and the number of students who will travel together.
 Next, the application should compute the price per student and the total price per trip (i.e. based on the number of students traveling together).

+c) Word game

+2 Players need to write as many as they can computer realted words.
+Rules of the game:
+At the begining choose how many rounds you want to play.
+Before first round starts you will see random 12 letters that you can use in game.
+The word has to be formed only from the 12 letters randomly selected for that round.
+Each player gain points for each double vowel in the word.
+Winner is player who have more double vowels.